Paul-Ramshaw/Sportify/README.md

 # Sportify

 The aim of Sportify is to help increase inclusivity in sport.
-The platform lets users find and book onto local sporting events.
-It also allows users to view information about the event host, including a rating of the host.
-The user can also host their own events.
+The platform lets users search for local sporting events, view information about the event and event host, including a rating of the host.
+It also allows users to host their own events.

 The application uses Firebase for a number of services.
-Specifically, Firebase Authentication, Cloud Firestore and Cloud Storage for Firebase.
+Specifically, Firebase Authentication is used to securely handle user signup and login, Cloud Firestore is used as the primary database and Google Cloud Storage is used to store media.
+The app is built with React and styled with react-boostrap.  react-google-map-api and react-geocode are used to display google maps.

 ## Getting started